Experienced Personal Injury Lawyers in Philadelphia, PA

 For example, a grocery store owner or manager is responsible for keeping the aisles, entrances and exits free from spills and clutter that might cause a fall.
 Additionally, the owner or manager must keep these walkways and doorways adequately lighted.

 Other examples of places where you might fall include:

 - Private property

 When you experience a fall and an injury, it’s important to seek medical attention as quickly as possible.
 You need a medical professional to treat and document your injury as close in time to the accident as possible.
 If you don’t, the defense can cast doubt on the actual cause of your injury.

 Motor vehicle accidents represent a large percentage of personal injury cases.
 In Philadelphia, traffic is a huge problem.
 Out of all of the counties in Pennsylvania, Philly had the most reported traffic accidents and traffic-related fatalities in 2020.

 Auto insurance policies have provisions that cover bodily injury.
-When you’re injured in a car accident, truck accident or motorcycle accident in Philadelphia, the other party’s insurance company will immediately get involved.
+When you’re injured in a car accident, truck accident, pedestrian accident, or motorcycle accident in Philadelphia, the other party’s insurance company will immediately get involved.

 It’s important to understand that insurance companies often want to either reject your insurance claim for compensation outright or water it down significantly.